 The Company has a non-employee director stock option plan (the Director Plan) which provides for the grant of options that do not qualify as "incentive stock options" under the Code.
 Options granted under the Director Plan must have an exercise price at least equal to the fair market value of the Company's common stock on the date of grant.
 Pursuant to the Director Plan, options to purchase 1,000 shares of common stock are granted to each non-employee director upon his election to the Board and every year thereafter so long as he is re-elected to the Board of Directors.
 Options granted under the Director Plan are fully vested one year after their grant and expire ten years after the date of the grant.
-As of October 31, 1997 options to purchase an aggregate of 9,000 shares of common stock are issued and outstanding under the Director Plan, 1,000 of which are exercisable at \$2.88 per share, 2,000 of which are exercisable at \$3.13 per share, 3,000 of which are exercisable at \$11.13 per share.
+As of July 31, 1997, 11,000 options have been granted under this Plan at exercise prices ranging from \$2.88 to \$11.13 and none have been exercised as of July 31, 1997.